nairinnet/Intelym.QuickClient/README.md

 ```
 # Packet
 Packet class is an top most parent class for all the type of packets,
-there are four known subclasses, see at the end of this document for properties of the subclasses
+these are known subclasses, see at the end of this document for properties of the subclasses
 * IndexPacket
 * QuotePacket
 * MarketDepthPacket
 * DerivativePacket
 * OpenInterestPacket
 * NewsPacket
+* UnsolicitedPacket

 # Client instance and properties
 The caller application is expected to get the instance of Handler and then access its properties and methods